-- National Stereotypes: The galley slaves are comprised of a Briton, Belgian, Greek, Mauretanian, German and Hispaniard (Spaniard).
+- National Stereotypes: The galley slaves comprise a Briton, Belgian, Greek, Mauretanian, German and Hispaniard (Spaniard).

 - Named After Somebody Famous: Spartakis is named after Spartacus.

-- OOC Is Serious Business: When Obelix doesn't take part in the thrashing of the assembled Roman Legions, Asterix and Getafix soon realize that something must have happened.
+- OOC Is Serious Business: When Obelix, who is usually a Blood Knight, doesn't take part in the thrashing of the assembled Roman Legions, Asterix and Getafix soon realize that something must have happened.

-- Shout-Out: Spartakis is a shout-out to Spartacus and his face is modelled after Kirk Douglas.
+- Shout-Out: Spartakis is a shout-out to Spartacus, of course.
 The flying cows and horses on Atlantis are a Homage to Fantasia.

-- Taken for Granite: What too much Magic Potion will do to the consumer.
+- Taken for Granite: Drinking too much Magic Potion in one go will turn the drinker to stone.
 In a unique variation, clothes are not transformed.